open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 // Processor handles the processing of log records.
 //
-// Any of the Exporter's methods may be called concurrently with itself
+// Any of the Processor's methods may be called concurrently with itself
 // or with other methods.
-It is the responsibility of the Exporter to manage
+It is the responsibility of the Processor to manage
 // this concurrency.
 type Processor interface {
 	// OnEmit is called when a Record is emitted.